 The Rite of Christian Initiation of Adults (RCIA) is the preparation program for those who are feeling called to a closer relationship with God through the Catholic Church.
 It is for the unbaptized as well as those baptized into another faith.
 It is also recommended for baptized Catholics who have been away from the Church for some time, or for those who never received any of the other Sacraments.
 At the end of an intense period of study, the inquirer may walk away, better informed of what Catholicism is and why we do what we do, or join the Church.
 We are happy to have the opportunity to share our faith with all inquirers.

 Children are ready to prepare for Sacraments if they have been regularly attending Mass with their families and enrolled in the parish’s faith formation program or attending a Catholic School in the year prior to, and currently enrolled in either program.
 For an unbaptized child who has reached the Age of Reason (about 7 or older), the preparation is the Rite of Initiation of Children (RCIC).
 In the RCIC children and their parents meet weekly over many months to learn about the Catholic Faith and its practices.
 (It is similar to the RCIA.)
 Following participation in the RCIC, the child and adults, are expected to continue to develop their relationship with God through personal and liturgical prayer and continued learning about our rich faith by remaining enrolled in Religious Education classes.

 Sacramental Guidelines from the Diocese of Rochester can be found here.

-Click on the different tabs or click on the sacrament below to learn more about preparing for each of the 7 Sacraments of the Catholic Church.
+Click to learn more about preparing for each of the 7 Sacraments of the Catholic Church.

 - Penance and Reconciliation